-The future of auto retailing has been added to your bookmarks.
+The future of auto retailing has been saved

 How will tomorrow's car salesman sell customers on ridesharing and autonomous vehicles?
 As the future of mobility arrives, automakers and dealerships may need to rethink their traditional operations to appeal to customers looking for customization and connectedness.